Buying Comics 2020-Condition Equals Value

 A coverless comic is simply a comic with no cover.
 Sometimes coverless comics will be missing pages.
 The grade of the comic is already below a poor(the next highest grade), so it really can’t go any lower.

 Here is an example of Hulk #1 from 1962, 1st app of the Hulk.
+It isn’t one of the rarest comics, yet there is a high demand making it valuable

 It is coverless and is missing an advertisement page.
 The seller sold if for a little over $1000, missing a page and a COVER on October 10th 2017.